rafaelsmonte/hackaton-video-processor-worker/docs/service.md

   "target": "VIDEO_API_SERVICE",
   "payload": {
     "videoId": "string", // The video ID
-    "userId": "string",  // The user ID, representing the owner of the video "videoSnapshotsUrl": "string" // The URL for the zip file with the extracted images }
+    "userId": "string",  // The user ID
+    "videoSnapshotsUrl": "string" // The URL for the zip file with the extracted images }
 }